 If You Are Not Going To Clean Yourself, Get Quotes From Local Cleaning Companies

-Should You Charge More Than You Pay Your Cleaning Company?
+Question 3: Should You Charge The Guest More Than You Pay Your Cleaning Company?

-In one of my Facebook AirBnb Host groups, here is what a few others had to say on this topic…
+In one of my Facebook Airbnb Host groups, here is what a few others had to say on the topic of cleaning fees on their Airbnb listings…

 I find out how much it’s going to cost me plus supplies and taxes, etc. I think I make some on the fee I charge, but sometimes there’s a deep clean and that’s costly too.